qbituniverse/plainkube.dev/README.md

 # Introduction

 Writing and delivering software is a bit of an art.
 There are numerous programming languages out there to choose from.
 Some of which determine the `hosting platform` you must use to run the complied code on.
-Moreover, there are programming patterns, styles, Do's and Don't Do's that every programmer has at their disposal.
+Moreover, there are programming patterns, styles, Do's and Don't Do's, which every programmer has at their disposal.
 All these patterns and best practices are optional of course.
 However, what matters at the end of the day is `compiled, bundled, packaged, and running software`.

 This document looks at the operational aspect of writing software.
 But what does it mean?
 Well, in other words, I won't be telling you `how to write clean software` here.
 In fact, I cover that in my other document [dirtydozen.dev](https://dirtydozen.dev) where I expose 12 most common code mistakes which programmes tend to make.